suvratapte/suvratapte.github.io/_posts/2020-12-31-consistent-hashing-with-clojure.md

 4 servers, then `(86696499 mod 4) = 3`; so the data should be in the node with index 3 (0 based indexes).

 This is very simple to implement.
-For simplicity, we will use names of users as cache keys.
+For simplicity, we will use email addresses of users as cache keys.

 {% highlight clojure %}

 (require '[clojure.pprint :as pp])

-(def names ["Alice" "Bob" "Carry" "Daisy" "George" "Heidi"
-            "Kate" "Mark" "Steve" "Tony" "Wendy" "Zack"])
+(def emails ["Bob@example.com" "Carry@example.com" "Daisy@example.com"
+             "George@example.com" "Heidi@example.com" "Mark@example.com"
+             "Steve@example.com" "Zack@example.com"])

 (defn- get-node
   "Returns which node shall be used for the given `object` when `n`